 You might feel guilty after a natural disaster.
 It might be about something that you did or didn't do at the time, or you might just feel bad about yourself.
 Sometimes you may feel guilty as people experienced loss or harm that you didn’t.

 Shock makes you slow down.
 It’s a common way our bodies react to keep us safe in the first few days after a disaster and feelings of shock may come and go over a few weeks.
 You might feel numb or out of yourself.

-Other areas of life can also be impacted.
-This might include; relationships with others, wanting to be alone, sleep, appetite, and possibly alcohol or other drug use.
+Other areas of life that can be impacted include; relationships with others, worry about others, having to take care of siblings, wanting to be alone, sleep, appetite, and possibly alcohol or other drug use.

 These can be normal reactions and natural coping responses.
 However, they are associated with increased likelihood of experiencing ongoing difficulties.
-As a result it is helpful to try to address these early, to prevent them from becoming ongoing issues.
+It is helpful to try to address these early, to prevent them from becoming ongoing issues.
 If they’re starting to impact on your life, reach out to family and friends, or to a headspace centre, for more support.

 Ask our experts